7 Ways Nonprofits Can Avoid Mission Creep

 "The mission of St. Jude Children’s Research Hospital is to advance cures, and means of prevention, for pediatric catastrophic diseases through research and treatment.
 Consistent with the vision of our founder Danny Thomas, no child is denied treatment based on race, religion or a family's ability to pay."

 A nonprofit has multiple stakeholders, often with conflicting interests and ideas.
-These can include board members, staff, customers, government agencies and the public.
+These stakeholders include board members, staff, customers, donors, government agencies and the public.

 A great mission reflects all those interests but balances them, sometimes favoring some over others.
 But, as a result, the mission inspires everyone.

-To accommodate change, a nonprofit should re-explain its mission to its stakeholders every three to five years.
-Reframing can regain their supporters' understanding and commitment.
+To accommodate change, a charity should re-explain its mission to its stakeholders every three to five years.
+Reframing can regain supporters' understanding and commitment.

 But that does not mean organizations need to change their missions.
 That should only be done in truly exceptional cases.

 One of those cases was the March of Dimes.
-It initially battled polio After the historic vaccine abolished polio, the organization pivoted to congenital disabilities.
+It initially battled polio.
+After the historic vaccine nearly abolished polio, the organization pivoted to congenital disabilities.
+Since "disabilities" can expand, the organization may never have to change their mission again.
 Today, the March of Dimes continues as a robust, resilient charity.
-Here's its mission.
+Here's its purpose.

 Stakeholders, especially external ones such as donors, rely on your nonprofit's mission statement to guide their actions.

 Make it memorable.
-It should be short, concrete, and as easy to see as a favorite photo.
+It should be short, concrete, and as easy to visualize as a favorite photo.

-Homeboy Industries does it right with this mission:
+Homeboy Industries does everything right with this mission statement: